 #2: Reduced Cravings

-Eating carbs puts your body on a blood sugar-insulin roller coaster that’s hard to get off of.
-Carbs also increas your hunger hormone, ghrelin, which tricks your body into thinking it’s hungry when it’s not.
+Eating carbs can put your body on a blood sugar-insulin roller coaster that’s hard to get off.
+Carbs also increase the hunger hormone ghrelin, which activates more quickly after an insulin spike.

-Ketosis, on the other hand, helps reduce cravings, which also leads to weight loss.
+Ketosis, on the other hand, helps reduce cravings and (ideally) leads to weight loss.
 Keto reduces circulating ghrelin, so you know to stop eating when you’re actually full.
 It also lowers neuropeptide Y, a hunger-stimulating brain factor[*].

 #3: Lower Blood Sugar and Insulin

 In many cases, high blood sugar (hyperglycemia) is the direct result of a high-carb diet[*].
-And when a high-carb diet persists long enough, insulin resistance can develop.
+When a high-carb diet persists long enough, insulin resistance can develop.

-- Digestive issues: An egg fast lacks foods rich in fiber, and dietary fiber is a necessary component of gut health and the gut microbiome[*].
-Restricting fiber may lead to constipation, diarrhea, or other stomach issues.
+- Digestive issues: An egg fast lacks foods rich in fiber, and dietary fiber is a necessary component of gut health and a diverse gut microbiome[*].
+Restricting fiber may lead to constipation, diarrhea, or other digestive issues.

-- Vitamin deficiency: Eggs are rich in choline, vitamin A, and some other essential nutrients, but they lack many others.
-For instance: on an egg fast, you’ll have difficulty getting enough folate because the best sources of folate are dark, leafy greens.
-Folate, by the way, is required for energy (ATP) production.
+- Vitamin deficiency: Eggs are rich in choline, vitamin A, and other essential nutrients, but they lack many others, including vitamin B12, which is important for energy and mood.
+For instance, on an egg fast, you’ll have difficulty getting enough folate, because the best sources of folate are dark, leafy greens.
+And since folate is required for energy (ATP) production, you might feel weak or perform poorly at the gym on this diet.

-- Mineral deficiency: The minerals magnesium, molybdenum, copper, and potassium may be scarce on an egg fast.
-Consider supplementation, and be sure to salt your eggs to ensure adequate sodium intake.
+- Mineral deficiency: The minerals magnesium, molybdenum, copper, and potassium are scarce on an egg fast.
+Consider taking supplements, and be sure to salt your eggs to ensure adequate sodium intake

-- Medical conditions: Those with certain medical conditions (familial hypercholesterolemia, those with no gallbladder) may want to skip the egg fast.
+- Medical conditions: Those with certain medical conditions — familial hypercholesterolemia (naturally high cholesterol levels) or those with no gallbladder — may want to skip this fast.
 Definitely consult your doctor.

 Not sure what to eat on a keto egg fast diet?
 Here are some ideas for breakfast, lunch, dinner, and in-between snacks.